Connect with others who understand.

 Drugs Being Studied for the Treatment of PNH

-Additional therapies are also being tested in clinical trials.
-If studies show that these medications are safe and effective, they may be approved by the FDA and become widely available to those with PNH.
-Some new medications target the same complement proteins as existing drugs, while others block different aspects of the complement system.
+New therapies for PNH are also being tested in clinical trials.
+If the treatments appear to be safe and effective, they may be approved by the FDA and become available to more people living with PNH.
+Some of these new medications target the same complement proteins as current treatments, while others work in different ways.

 Talk to Your Doctor About New PNH Treatments

-If you’re not happy with your current PNH treatment plan, the first step is to talk to your health care team.
-Alternatively, your doctor may suggest switching treatments if they think a different therapy may be better for your needs.
+If you’re not satisfied with your current PNH treatment plan, the first step is to talk with your hematology-oncology care team.
+Your doctor may also suggest switching treatments if they think a different option could work better for you.

-• Your current medication isn’t helping as much as expected (for example, if you need frequent blood transfusions or if your hemoglobin levels continue to be low).
+• Your current medication isn’t helping as much as expected (for example, if you need frequent blood transfusions or your hemoglobin levels stay low).

-• You have a hard time using your medications as directed.
+• You have trouble taking your medications as prescribed.

-• You don’t like your current treatment plan.
+• You’re unhappy with your current treatment plan.

 Find Your Team